 pARTners in Creativity

 We partner with social service and other organizations that share our passion for providing educational experiences with art.
 Through pARTners in Creativity, we host group visits for children and families from lower socioeconomic backgrounds, with special needs or other life challenges.
 We have worked with numerous organizations over recent years.
-Recent partners have included: Braille Institute, Include Autism, Migrant Education, Monarch School, Ronald McDonald House Charities, San Diego Center for Children, SDYS Foster Care, Support the Enlisted Project (STEP), USO San Diego, Vista Hills, Voices for Children and Words Alive.
+Recent partners have included: Braille Institute, Community ConNext, Migrant Education, Monarch School, Ronald McDonald House Charities, San Diego Center for Children, SDYS Foster Care, Support the Enlisted Project (STEP), USO San Diego, Vista Hills, Voices for Children and Words Alive.
 Voices for Children’s CASAs and their case foster children are also offered free visits.
 Please contact our education department at email@example.com for more information about pARTners in Creativity.
 To continue support for this program, donate here!

 Mass Creativity.
 Since 2013, the Mass Creativity program has touched the lives of over 15,000 children and their families.
 This annual program includes collaboratively-designed art workshops at community centers throughout the County and culminates in a free all-day festival at the Museum that brings artists, workshop participants and the general public together for a day of art, music, entertainment, activities and more.